As SEO professionals, we know the devil’s in the details — and the line between SEO vs. SEM is more than just semantics.

 But SEM isn’t just limited to PPC.
 These can also fall under the same umbrella:

-• Display ads are visuals that appear on a wide variety of websites.
+- Display ads are visuals that appear on a wide variety of websites.
 They can be static images, GIFs, or even video ads.
 They don’t appear on search engine results pages but are part of the broader SEM strategy because they target users based on their search behavior.

-• After someone visits your site, remarketing strategies enable you to show ads to that person as they visit other sites around the web.
-Yep, sometimes it’s creepy, but the idea is that you’re reminding users of their interest in your product or service and trying to get them back to your site so they can take action.
+- After someone visits your site, remarketing strategies enable you to show ads to that person as they visit other sites around the web.
+Yep, sometimes it’s creepy.
+But the idea is that you’re reminding users of their interest in your product or service and trying to get them back to your site so they can take action.

-• Direct advertisement involves purchasing ad space directly from a website, rather than going through a third-party system like Google Ads.
+- Direct advertisement involves purchasing ad space directly from a website rather than going through a third-party system like Google Ads.
 For example, you might negotiate directly with a popular blog in your industry to have an ad for your site appear on their site.

 Need that in a nutshell?